Your Reasoning Benchmark May Not Test Reasoning: Revealing Perception Bottleneck in Abstract Reasoning Benchmarks: Related Work

 \paragraph{Limitations of the ARC Benchmarks.} The research community has suggested several limitations that complicate treating ARC scores as a clean measure of general reasoning.
-First, strong results can be driven by \emph{solver engineering and compute}, such as program-search, heavy verification, and test-time adaptation.
-Therefore, raw accuracy may reflect an increase in search budget instead of better reasoning.
-Second, the small hidden evaluation regime and repeated leaderboard-driven iteration can increase the risk of implicit overfitting to quirks of the benchmark~\citep{chollet2024technical}.
-Third, ARC tasks are inherently \emph{visual}, yet many modern pipelines are language-centric; a concurrent work argues that this mismatch can confound conclusions about ``reasoning'' by bottlenecking on representation, and demonstrates large gains by reframing ARC as image-to-image translation on a continuous canvas'' and applying standard vision architectures with test-time training~\citep{hu2025arc}.
-In contrast to these benchmark and solver-centric discussions, our study is \emph{diagnostic} for general-purpose VLMs on ARC-style reasoning: across Mini-ARC, ACRE, and Bongard-LOGO, we hold the underlying tasks fixed and show that explicitly separating perception from reasoning substantially improves performance, showing that performance is largely limited by perceptual fidelity rather than reasoning strength.
+First, strong performance can result from increased compute, either through larger training budgets or extensive test-time training or searching~\citep{mitchell2024openai}.
+Therefore, gains in accuracy may reflect better fitting to the ARC task distribution rather than improved reasoning.
+Second, the small hidden evaluation set increases the risk of implicit overfitting to benchmark-specific patterns~\citep{chollet2024technical}.
+Third, ARC tasks are inherently \emph{visual}, yet many recent solutions are language-centric~\citep{li2024combining, pmlr-v267-akyurek25a}.
+A concurrent work shows that reframing ARC as an image-to-image translation problem and applying standard vision architectures can achieve near-human performance on ARC-1~\citep{hu2025arc}.
+This result suggests that high ARC scores can be obtained by improving visual representations, without necessarily requiring more general reasoning mechanisms.
+Our work builds on these studies and examines how perception and reasoning interact when using VLMs to solving ARC tasks.